garciaalvaro/melonpan-block-container/README.txt

 If the attribute is a *boolean* the class will include the name and *enabled* or *disabled* (example_attribute_name => **.mbc-example_attribute_name-enabled**).

-= How can I add a control to my custom attribute? =
+= Adding a control to a custom attribute =

 To add a control for your custom attribute use Gutenberg filters.
 Remember to remove the control if you deprecate the attribute.
 Here is an example of adding a control: